 Surgery can be done to fix certain defects or ease harmful symptoms.
 Some people with physical birth defects, such as cleft lip, may undergo plastic surgery for either health or cosmetic benefits.
 Many babies with heart defects will need surgery.

 Parents may be instructed to follow specific instructions for feeding, bathing, and monitoring an infant with a birth defect.

 Women should avoid alcohol, drugs, and tobacco during and after pregnancy.
-Some otherwise safe medications and vaccines can cause serious birth defects when taken by pregnant women.
-Talk to your doctor about any medications (including over-the-counter drugs and supplements) you may be taking, and which vaccines are necessary and safe.
+They should also use caution when taking certain medications and getting vaccinated.
+Some medications and vaccines that are normally safe can cause serious birth defects when taken by pregnant women.
+Make sure to tell your doctor about any medications (including over-the-counter drugs and supplements) you may be taking.
+You should also ask them which vaccines are necessary and safe.

 Maintaining a healthy weight also helps reduce the risk of complications during pregnancy.
 Women with pre-existing conditions, such as diabetes, should take special care to manage their health.